dsavvinov/barebones-kotlin-multiplatform/README.md

 There are two Kotlin Multiplatform libraries in `sources/`-folder: `DirectDependency` and `TransitiveDependency`, as well as Android-only app and iOS-app.

-Both apps depend on `DirectDependency` directly. `DirectDependency`, in turn, depends on `TranstiviveDependency`, so apps see `TransitiveDependency` ... transtively (you probably see the pattern in naming at this point :) ) as well.
+Both apps depend on `DirectDependency` directly. `DirectDependency`, in turn, depends on `TranstiviveDependency`, so apps see `TransitiveDependency` ... transitively (you probably see the pattern in naming at this point :) ) as well.

 Both libraries have the same set of targets: `jvm` (read why not `android()` below), `iosArm64`, `iosX64` and `iosSimulatorArm64`.

-Using `jvm` target disallows to use Android SDK in those libraries.
+Using `jvm` target disallows using Android SDK in those libraries.
 This was done mostly to simplify the environment and implementation and avoid installing Android SDK.

 ## Kotlin compilation model